| Subscribe via RSS

 I started searching for information on earning PDUs and found a lot of it.
 So much so that I was totally overwhelmed and confused.
 I had no idea where to begin from and where these 60 PDUs would come from.
 I found several courses, which offered 20-30 PDUs, but costed hundreds of dollars.
 I certainly did not want to spend this amount of money every year on earning PDUs.
-I thought to myself that with 250 thousand PMPs out there, there ought to be some easier and cost-effective ways to get these PDUs.
+I said to myself that with 250 thousand PMPs out there, there ought to be some easier and cost-effective ways to get these PDUs.
 So, I decided to dig further.

 Gradually, the hard work started paying off.
 I started finding several good and effective ways to earn these PDUs, without burning a hole in my pocket.
 Just to give you an idea, I managed to earn 35 PDUs within just 5 months using the sources listed below, and without spending too much money.
+I shared these ideas with many of my fellow PMP friends and colleagues.
+Their positive response encouraged me to create this lens.

 With this article, my aim is to help familiarize fellow PMPs with the 'simplest' and most 'economical' means to earn the 60 PDUs, which will qualify for PMI's Continuing Certification Requirements (CCR).